 Nonprofit Grant Writer Job Description

 Grant writing can be a fast-paced profession.
 Grant writers may work on several projects at once under tight deadlines.
 Government policies and online submission processes change frequently.
 The availability of funding also fluctuates, so grant writers must develop a diversified network of funding organizations.
 Though challenging, grant writing can also be personally and professionally rewarding.
-According to the U.S. Bureau of Labor Statistics, the expected mean salary for writers and authors was $69,130 in May 2015.
+According to the U.S. Bureau of Labor Statistics, the expected median salary for writers and authors was $62,170 in May 2018.

 Nonprofit Grant Writer Job Duties